shredthaGNAR/list-of-my-starred-repos/README.md

 * [nicolesaidy/awesome-web-design](https://github.com/nicolesaidy/awesome-web-design): 🎨 A curated list of awesome resources for digital designers.
 * [itsjoshthedeveloper/backupOneTab](https://github.com/itsjoshthedeveloper/backupOneTab): Back up and restore your OneTab Chrome extension data
 * [Scriptim/bash-prompt-generator](https://github.com/Scriptim/bash-prompt-generator): Customize your Bash Prompt by setting the PS1 variable.
+* [sabaatworld/batch-media-compressor](https://github.com/sabaatworld/batch-media-compressor): Compress your entire photo & video library and take it with you everywhere.
 * [beardedspice/beardedspice](https://github.com/beardedspice/beardedspice): Mac Media Keys for the Masses
 * [NicolaeNMV/BehindTheOverlay](https://github.com/NicolaeNMV/BehindTheOverlay): One button to close any overlay on any website
 * [yokoffing/Better-Fox](https://github.com/yokoffing/Better-Fox): An up-to-date user.js to speed up and secure Firefox